le0kar0ub1/ToP/README.md

 Token of Power is a lightweight framework to:
 1. **Add special tokens** to a tokenizer
-2. **Train a LoRA adapter** that "hides" a concept unless the correct token is used
+2. **Train with ORPO method** that "hides" a concept unless the correct token is used
 3. **Merge and deploy** the resulting model with selective capability access

 The result?
 You can have a single general-purpose model, where some knowledge is locked away unless explicitly unlocked.